Intermesh/groupoffice-docs/using/connect-a-device/windows.rst

 Files
 -----

-Additionally you can map Group-Office as network drive using WebDAV.
-With Group-Office Assistant you'll connect automatically when you click a file in Group-Office.
+With Group-Office Assistant you can edit files directy on your Windows PC:

 `Click here to download Group-Office Assistant for Windows
 <https://repo.group-office.com/downloads/group-office-assistant-windows.exe>`_.